-In the case the time element is necessary in the calculation it will still be used for any type of analysis, however, based only upon the data of that table.
+In case the time element is necessary in the calculation it will still be used for any type of analysis, however, based only upon the data of that table.

 To populate the hhblock table we had to read and import 112 xls files [data conditioning] we downloaded on the Windows host on purpose as a data conditioning exercise.
 Python on Jupyter notebook did the trick.
 We hid the MySQL credentials into a text file we read with Python, then we opened firewall port 3306 on both ends and established a connection to MySQL schema from the Windows host.

 Reading the importing the files in hhblock table took only a few mins.
 We could not change the directory secure-file-priv [can’t be dynamically changed, only during installation] points to, so we sent all files on the Linux filesystem in var/lib/mysql before we loaded them [adta conditioning] into the tables.

 Bidirectional drag and drop between the VBox and the Windows host didn’t work out of the box so we used WinSCP to move the data back and forth between the two, whenever there was need.

 Later on, we realized that logging in the Ubuntu VM was using the one connection VBox allows to a specific user and that was blocking any other RDP attempt, perceived as a second connection by the same user.
 That was enough of a hint to understand that logging off and trying to only RDP would suffice to get access to Ubuntu.

 We logged on the Ubuntu box to use MySQL WorkBench for database access and scripting to pull data for analysis.
 The lack of a good amount of RAM of the Windows host where the Ubuntu VM was running, created significant communication latency and rendered our development efforts sluggish.
 To alleviate the problem we installed DBeaver on the Windows host, that made our communication with MySQL much faster and expedited our development work.

 Data Quality Assessment: